demengc/UltraRepair/README.md

 # UltraRepair
+An advanced item repair/fix plugin featuring cooldowns, costs, bypass permissions, sounds, and more.

 ### Download
 https://www.spigotmc.org/resources/63035/

+### Copyright
-Copyright © 2020 Demeng7215 - Modification of this software is allowed as long as it is for non-commercial use.
+Copyright © 2020 Demeng C. - Modification of this software is allowed as long as it is for non-commercial use.